-As part of its newly launched Urban Shorelines & Riparian Habitat Improvement Services program, KCD is developing resources in the form of a toolkit to help city staff work with homeowners within their cities or refer them to KCD.
+As part of its newly launched Urban Shorelines and Riparian Habitat Improvement Services program, KCD is developing resources in the form of a toolkit to help city staff work with homeowners within their cities or refer them to KCD.
 The restoration of urban aquatic areas has been identified as an essential component of salmon recovery efforts.
 The goal of the toolkit is to help city staff answer questions and provide help to homeowners regarding aquatic areas and riparian habitat.
 These tools will help jurisdiction staff and homeowners better understand how to address natural resource protection and enhancement issues (e.g., managing erosion, improving bank stability, controlling invasive plants, and improving fish and wildlife habitat) within aquatic areas.
 KCD staff will also work with city staff to identify targeted areas within their jurisdiction to focus program resources.

 Tools and Resource Links

 Interactive online map allows users to see real time stream flows for streams and rivers throughout the state.

 Go Natives is an online native plant guide and database.
 This online tool allows you to search for native plant species, provides plant plan templets, how-to articles and other information regarding native plants.

 Invasive plants species have a negative impact on our local shorelines.
 Invasive species crowd out beneficial native vegetation, hinder natural regeneration of native species, reduces habitat for fish and other animals and can cause erosion of shorelines.
 Invasive species should be controlled immediately and replaced with native trees and shrubs.